John Cho talks Searching, Star Trek and Sundance

 When you see something like Searching, how does that affect the way you look at how your children interface with the internet or social media?

-This whole family thing, I will say I'm going to go back to Sundance which forgive me but it did remind me of this one more political point.
+This whole family thing, I will say I'm going to go back to Sundance, which forgive me, but it did remind me of this one more political point.
 When we premiered the movie, it was interesting to have the politics of it be absent or the representation question largely be absent while we were making it.
 We were so focused on making a working thriller.
-But it didn't hit me in an emotional way until we are at Sundance and saw a family.
+But it didn't hit me in an emotional way until we were at Sundance and I saw a family.

+And that's what it really did for me, because I've noticed that some of you are Asian. [to the audience] Let me know if you agree with this, but so much of Asian representation in film has been, or families, is that generational story where an Asian person is running away from their family to find love, which implies that love is excluded from your nuclear family and that Asian culture prohibits love, or even lust.
+I always thought that that was bullshit and hated it.

 Thank you guys for coming out.